 This November, the Tentative Collective’s project Mera Karachi Mobile Cinema began gathering cell phone videos from migrants living in Karachi.
 Produced in response to the question, “Home: What did you do last Sunday—anything fun?” the videos provide snapshots into migrant life in Pakistan’s largest city.
 When a substantial number of videos has been compiled, we will ask the community to help set up a series of free screenings in various parts of Karachi, using our rickshaw-powered projector to feature every video made by neighborhood residents.

-It is ironic that of the roughly 2.5 million illegal immigrants living in Karachi, a majority used to be considered Pakistani themselves.
+It is ironic that of the roughly 2.5 million immigrants living in Karachi illegally, a majority used to be considered Pakistani themselves.

 Karachi, like several other Asian megacities, has mushroomed in size because of migration—both legal and illegal—across national borders, and from country to city.
 The erection of borders across the Indian subcontinent has artificially separated highly mobile populations with shared ethnic and linguistic histories.
 The partition between India and Pakistan in 1947, and East Pakistan (now Bangladesh) and West Pakistan in 1971, created many more categories of outsiders or “migrants,” who have subsequently had to re-establish themselves on the basis of their new national belonging.
 These migrant identities carry with them a sense of insecurity, a new relationship to the land, and frequently, a lack of ownership in the temporary or irregular housing situations that many migrants occupy in megacities like Karachi.